 After investigating the various methods you may already have a general scope and sequence in mind.
 For example, the classical trivium has an implied scope and sequence based on each level of learning.
 Since some states require testing, a predetermined scope and sequence similar to that used in public schools may be implied.
-As you establish a road map keep the following helps in mind:
+As you establish a road map keep the following tips in mind:

 Keep the First Thing the First Thing